lee8720/LLM_Radlex/README.md

-# Enhanced RadLex Mapping in CT Reports via LLM-driven Synonym Expansion
+# Large Language Model-Generated Expansion of the RadLex Ontology: Application to Multinational Datasets of Chest CT Reports
 The model was developed using Python 3.12.0, and this work was submitted to a scientific journal.